 Rotherham Talking Newspaper is a local registered charity that exists to provide a service to people, of any age, who are Blind or otherwise Visually impaired, or are just unable to hold and read a newspaper or magazine due to age or disability.
+The charity is guided by a board of Trustees and operated, on a daily basis, by 2 part time staff and around 25 volunteers.

 Every week we produce an 80 minute audio recording of local news, taken from the Rotherham Advertiser as well as an 80 minute Magazine of articles, short stories, quizzes etc. By Wednesday of every week the audio recordings have been edited, copied onto the relevant media, packed into pre-addressed pouches, transported to the local post office, and posted of to our Listeners.